Byron/google-apis-rs/gen/apigee1-cli/README.md

             A directory into which we will store our persistent data.
 Defaults to a user-writable directory that we will create during the first invocation.
             [default: ~/.google-service-cli]
-  --debug
-            Output all server communication to standard error. `tx` and `rx` are placed into the same stream.
-  --debug-auth
-            Output all communication related to authentication to standard error. `tx` and `rx` are placed into the same stream.

 ```